The power and politics of scaling-up a health systems intervention: lessons from Uganda, Ghana and Malawi

 This video - and the accompanying slides which you can download here - was presented at HSR2022 symposium in the session entitled The power and politics of scaling-up a health systems intervention: lessons from Uganda, Ghana and Malawi.

-Part of the 'Politics and policies of health systems' strand.
+Part of the 'Politics and policies of health systems' strand of HSR 2022.